obikanubi/react_pos/README.md

 ### Initiating git
-Git is a version control tool enabling developers to save their progress and revert back to a working development state in case of bugs. create a local repository by:
+Git is a version control tool enabling developers to save their progress and revert back to a working development state in case of bugs. create a local repository by typing this to your terminal window:
 ```sh
 git init
 ```